HIV cases surge in Quebec, experts call for increased access to prevention and support

 “Always available to give the right support to the right person at the right time,” said Dr. Lebouché.

 Called MARVIN, the bilingual tool provides health information, medication reminders and guidance on managing antiretroviral therapy (ART).
-ART is a combination of medications taken daily to treat HIV, making it almost undetectable.
+ART is a combination of medications taken daily to treat HIV, making it undetectable.

 “Sometimes you have misinformation,” says Yuanchao Ma, a PhD candidate at Polytechnique Montréal who is working on this project.